wolflu05/inventree-bulk-plugin/README.md

 You can save bulk creation templates to ensure consistency along your storage trees.
 Let's say you have a bunch of drawer towers.
 With saved templates you can now easily store your templates to re-use it when you want to add a new tower to the system.

 > [!NOTE]
-> You can use [inputs](#input) to make your bulk creation schema dynamic in amount of drawers or their names.
+> You can use [inputs](#input) to make your bulk creation schema dynamic in amount of drawers or their names and then use the [preview/bulk create](#previewbulk-create) dialog to quickly generate objects at different locations.

 ### Import export

 Templates can be imported and exported into the clipboard or can be downloaded as a file.
 Use the dropdown menu at the right of the "New untitled template" button for importing.
 Exporting can be done from the [editor view](#bulk-creation-editor) with the clipboard/download icon button.

+### Preview/Bulk create

+The preview bulk create dialog can be used to quickly generate objects at different locations by using inputs to make them dynamic.
+One use case would be the Resistor part generation template shown at the [screenshot section](#📄-some-more-examples).

 ### Bulk creation editor